 “That was the moment we thought we were going to lose Idris.” said Ahmed.

-But he pulled through.
-It was a wonderful moment when treatment finished and doctors declared Idris cancer-free once more.
+But he pulled through!
+It was a wonderful moment for all his family and friends when treatment finished and doctors declared Idris cancer-free once more.

 Football changed his life

-The family moved to their new home in Hill Green and Idris started going to primary school.
-That’s where he met Paul Kelly from the City in the Community foundation.
+Along with this new chapter, Idris and his family moved to a new home in the Hill Green area of Manchester and Idris started going to primary school.
+That’s where he met Paul Kelly from Manchester City's City in the Community Foundation.

 He added, “Football changed his life totally in a different direction because we thought he couldn’t do that kind of thing.
 I loved taking him to matches and he started training on both a Monday and a Tuesday because he liked it so much.”